 The knobby bit you see is called a gall.
 Galls are swollen, distorted, woody growths that can girdle stems and twigs.
 The P. savastanoi pathovar (pv.) nerii bacteria is the one that causes the galls on both oleander and olive twigs.
-It also forms galls on leaves and flower buds of oleander.
+It also forms galls on the leaves and flower buds of oleander.
 The P. savastanoi pv. savastanoi twin only affects olive, causing galls on twigs, stems, and leaf nodes.

 Olive knot lifecycle

 The bacteria responsible for olive knot enter the tree through pruning wounds, leaf scars, frost cracks, and sun scald wounds after traveling on wind and rain.
 Infection occurs in autumn and winter, but symptoms do not appear until late spring or early summer.
 The bacteria live in the galls they create and on the surface of twigs, leaves, and fruit.

 To prevent olive knot in your garden or foodscape, plant disease-free rootstock, avoid overhead watering, and prune off any infected material during the dry season, disposing of infected material in the trash.
 Be sure to sanitize your tools afterward.

-Fixed copper sprays (one in fall, and two in spring) can help prevent and treat olive knot infections, but there is no sure cure.
+Fixed copper sprays (one in the autumn and two in spring) can help prevent and treat olive knot infections, but there is no sure cure.
 While this bacterial disease is not dire, it is spreading and becoming more of a problem.
 Due, in part, to the popularity of a particularly susceptible cultivar, the Manzanillo olive.

 You can grow a surprising amount of food in your own yard.
 Ask me how!